JoshMearss/BEE2041/README.md

 - numpy
 - matplotlib

-To get the code running, chnage the file directories in all source code files to the correct path.
-All of the code files should be able to run individually, how- ever, the Keppers.ipynb file must be run in order as there was minor issues cre- ating the Keeper_Temperature.csv file.
+To get the code running, once the file has been downloaded, open it on VS Code and ensure you have jupyter downloaded on your VS Code.
+Then just change the file directories in all source code files to the correct path in your machine.
+All of the code files should be able to run individually, however, the Keppers.- ipynb file must be run in order as there was minor issues creating the Keeper_T- emperature.csv file.